 Cinder Ella

-"When he married her, he was unaware of her evil nature.
-The woman had two daughters from her previous marriage who were equally bad.
-The three of them made little Ella do all the household chores.
-She had to do cooking, washing, scrubbing and cleaning.
+"Once upon a time there lived a little girl named Ella.
+Poor Ella lost her mom at a very young age.
+Soon her father married again.
+Ella's step mom was a heartless and wicked woman.
+She had two daughters from her previous marriage who were equally evil.
+The three of them made little Ella do all the household works.
+She had to do all the cooking, washing, scrubbing and cleaning.
 Her life became miserable.
-They gave her breadcrumbs to eat and made her sleep on the floor of the kitchen.
+They gave her breadcrumbs to eat and the floor of the kitchen to sleep on.
 On cold nights she would move near the hot cinders to derive some warmth.
 Next morning she'd wake up with cinders smudged in her hair and face.
 Her step mom and step sisters made fun of her dirty face and nicknamed her 'Cinderella'."

 "Yes, yes, please continue."

-"Sure they were.
-And also very rude to her.
+"Cinderella grew up to be a very beautiful young woman.
+Her step sisters, who were not pretty at all, were very jealous of her.
 Poor Cinderella never owned a new or pretty dress.
-Her step mom made her wear old, shabby clothes, while she and her ugly daughters wore new, fashionable dresses."
+Her step mom made her wear old, discarded clothes, while she and her ugly daughters wore new, fashionable dresses."

 "Excuse me Mom, but her name was Ella.
-Why do you copy her wicked step mom and step sisters and call her Cinderella?"
+Why do copy her wicked step mom and step sisters and call her Cinderella?"

 "Because everybody called her Cinderella.
 Moreover the title of the story is also 'Cinderella', isn't it?"

-"The royal announcement created huge enthusiasm among the young girls.
+The announcement created huge enthusiasm among the young girls.
 All of them wanted to be the Prince's bride.
 They bought pretty, new dresses for the royal ball and worked hard to look their best on that day.

 Her step sisters made fun of her unkempt appearance and old, soiled clothes.